ArcticWATCH-ERC/ArcticWATCH-ERC.github.io/pages/6_Outcomes.md

 ---

 # A Statistical Prediction of Arctic Sea Ice Extent
-**09 September 2024**
+**27 February 2025**

-A transfer operator initialized in July 2024 predicts that there is a 64% chance that September Arctic sea ice extent for 2024-2028 will be lower than the climatological mean of the natural variability for the 1850-2014 period.
+A transfer operator initialized in July 2024 predicts that there is a 86% chance that September Arctic sea ice extent for 2024-2028 will be higher than the climatological mean of the natural variability for the 1850-2014 period.

 <img src="/assets/img/probabilistic_forecast_wheel_TO_5yr_2024_julyinit.png" width = "100%">